 Thus far, the government has filed numerous procedural challenges seeking to have the District Court throw out the case, or for higher courts to intervene.
 The case has cleared most of these procedural roadblocks, and the higher courts, although expressing some skepticism about its overall viability, have allowed the case to proceed.

 Most recently, the government filed an appeal to the 9th Circuit to review the plaintiffs’ standing to bring a case.
 The question of standing often determines the fate of environmental litigation.
-For example, one of the key hurdles states cleared in Massachusetts v.
-EPA was the lack of direct injury due to the small amount of state-owned land that would be affected (the Supreme Court ultimately found that climate change represented a sufficient threat to state sovereignty to give them a claim to injury).
-In this case, the question of standing challenges the core of atmospheric trust doctrine as the basis for a legal claim.
+For example, one of the key hurdles plaintiffs had to clear in Massachusetts v.
+EPA was the lack of direct injury due to the small amount of state-owned land that would be affected.
+The Supreme Court ultimately found that climate change represented a sufficient threat to state sovereignty to give them a claim to injury.
+In this case, the standing challenge questions the core of atmospheric trust doctrine as the basis for a legal claim.
 Oral arguments were heard on June 4th.

 Tell our elected officials that the environment matters!
 April 29th, 2017 is the 100th day of President Donald Trump’s administration.
 Clean Energy Action is marking the day by joining with the People’s Climate of Colorado and countless other groups in a huge demonstration to highlight our recognition that climate change is real, that it impacts all of us, and that we are committed to solving it.

 The PCM in Denver, along with other sister city marches, is happening simultaneously to the People’s Climate March in Washington.
 Like the Women’s March, the PCM will be a national show of resistance, resolve, and unity.

 There are many ways to show your support for our planet: